Eugene Bagdasarian

 About

-He completed his PhD at Cornell Tech advised by Vitaly Shmatikov and Deborah Estrin.
-Eugene's research was recognized by Apple Scholars in AI/ML and Digital Life Initiative fellowships, and Usenix Security Distinguished Paper Award.
-He received an engineering degree from Baumanka and worked at Cisco as a quality engineer before going to grad school.
+I completed my PhD at Cornell Tech advised by Vitaly Shmatikov and Deborah Estrin.
+My research was recognized by Apple Scholars in AI/ML and Digital Life Initiative fellowships, and Usenix Security Distinguished Paper Award.
+At UMass, we received Schmidt Sciences AI Safety Grant.
+Before going to the grad school, I got an engineering degree from Baumanka and worked at Cisco as a software engineer.

-Eugene grew up in Tashkent and plays water polo.
+I grew up in Tashkent and play water polo.

 Announcement 1: I am looking for PhD students (apply) and post-docs to work on attacks on LLM agents and generative models.
 Please reach out over email and fill the form!